huangxuefei73001-pixel/heritage_news/README.md

 The goal is to become the most comprehensive first-hand heritage news source map for cultural heritage, natural heritage, living heritage, museums, archaeology, conservation, and World Heritage governance.

 It does not cite WeChat or secondary digests as news sources.
-Local WeChat article archives are used only as calibration samples to discover source gaps and improve editorial judgment.
 User-facing outputs should show original publishers only: UNESCO, IUCN, ICOMOS, ICOM, ICCROM, national agencies, wire services, regional media, specialist heritage sources, and other first-hand institutions.

 ## Current Capabilities